-Going forward the golf course contract is due to cease at the end of September 2023, and changes in the market for such contracts means that the Estate is anticipating a drop in the annual rental payments.
+Looking forward the golf course contract ceased at the end of September 2023, and changes in the market for such contracts means that the Estate is anticipating a drop in the annual rental payments.

 Conclusion

 Prudent revised forecasts have been prepared for the coming year, taking the above into account, and using the assumption that the charity will be able to continue providing services even in the event of any future lockdown periods.